 Academic Rigor – Transcript of Live Chat with Barbara BlackburnBy Teachers.Net News Desk

-A Teachers.Net live event:
+Transcript of a Teachers.Net live event:

 Following is the transcript of the chat with Barbara Blackburn, moderated by Jan Fisher.
-[This is a rush transcript - further editing and corrections will be performed later]

 Jan – Teachers.net – Good afternoon, everyone, and welcome to Teacher’s.Net.
 I am Jan Fisher, a teacher and staff development consultant from Southern California, but more importantly, I have been a Teachers-Net ‘regular’ since 1998.
 This is my first time moderating a chat, though, and I’m especially excited to do this one because of this important, but very elusive topic of RIGOR.